-Unrealized Appreciation and Depreciation
+Net Unrealized Depreciation

-Net unrealized appreciation (depreciation) on investments is the net change in the fair value of our investment portfolio during the reporting period, including the reversal of previously-recorded unrealized appreciation or depreciation when gains and losses are actually realized.
-During the quarter ended December 31, 2011, we recorded net unrealized appreciation on investments in the aggregate amount of \$2.2 million.
-During the prior year period ended December 31, 2010, we recorded net unrealized depreciation on investments in the aggregate amount of \$2.9 million.
+Net unrealized depreciation of investments is the net change in the fair value of our investment portfolio during the reporting period, including the reversal of previouslyrecorded unrealized appreciation or depreciation when gains and losses are actually realized.
+During the quarter ended March 31, 2012, we recorded net unrealized depreciation of investments in the aggregate amount of \$7.2 million.
+Over our entire portfolio, the net unrealized depreciation is comprised of approximately \$6.6 million on our debt investments and approximately \$0.6 million on our equity investments for the three months ended March 31, 2012.